Using others as pawns in the vision, mission or purpose God’s given you …

 “Church,” “pastor,” “preach,” “teach,” “tithe,” “worship” and “ministry:”

-Although you keep using those terms …
+You keep using those terms …

-I do not think they mean in the New Testament what you think they mean.
+But I do not think they mean in the New Testament what you think they mean.

 Yet you claim to follow the New Testament as God’s written word.